 Children often feel inferior to their classmates and sometimes helpless when it comes to learning a subject that has not been easy in the past for them.
 As a result, they become easily frustrated and may give up on the assignment.
 Children can learn they can tackle the skill and leave behind the I can’t label.
 We as adults need to help break down that label and help them find their CONFIDENCE again.

-- Set the child up to succeed.
+- Set them up to succeed.
 Take a step or two back.
 They can’t subtract double digits, but they can subtract single digits.
 Start with the single digits where they can be successful.
 Build a more stable foundation and add to it a little bit at a time.

 - Give them responsibility.
 Every child feels success and confidence when they complete a task.
-After a child has completed their assignment, give them an opportunity to check it.
-Self checking is a great tool for children!
-They can correct their own mistakes without someone else doing it for them.
+After a child has completed their assignment, allow them an opportunity to check it.
+Self checking is an excellent tool for children; they can correct their own mistakes without someone else doing it for them.

 - Encourage them to express their feelings.
 Let them know it is okay to get frustrated or celebrate a victory.
-Allow them to take ownership of their feelings.
+Allow them to take ownership of their emotions.